Viabreon/Cartoonify-an-Image/README.md

 # Cartoonify-an-Image
-A simple application capable of turning an image into its cartoonish form or a cartoon drawing.
+A simple application capable of converting an image into its cartoonish form or a cartoon drawing.
 Use of OpenCV or Open Computer Vision